mnot/I-D/how-did-that-get-into-the-repo/draft.md

 For example, if cloud.example.net issues access tokens to its clients for later use, and it does so by formatting them as secret-token URIs, tokens that "leak" into places that they don't belong are easier to identify.
 This could be through a variety of mechanisms; for example, if repo.example.com can be configured to refuse commits containing secret-token URIs, it helps its customers avoid accidental disclosures.

 secret-token URIs are intended to aid in identification of generated secrets like API keys and similar tokens.
-They are not intended for use in controlled situations where ephemeral tokens are used, such as things ike CSRF tokens.
+They are not intended for use in controlled situations where ephemeral tokens are used, such as things like Cross-Site Request Forgery (CSRF) tokens.

 ## Notational Conventions